Gigaspaces/xap-docs/site-hugo/content/sbp/modeling-your-data.markdown

 ## Many-to-Many Relationship

-With this example there is Many-to-Many relationship between the **Author** and the **Book** entity - an Author may write many Books, a Book may be written by many Authors.
+In this example, there is many-to-many relationship between the **Author** and the **Book** entity; an author may write many books, and a book may be written by multiple authors.

-Users may search for:
+Users can search for:

-- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching Authors).
+- All **Book** titles written by an **Author** with a specific last name (there may be multiple matching authors).
-- An Author with a specific **Book**.
+- An **Author** with a specific **Book**.

-To model this in SQL, you would need an additional table that would link an Author and his or her Books (or in other words a Book and its Authors) - each entry in such a table would contain a foreign key to Author table and a foreign key to Book table.
-When using JDBC to query for all the **Books** written by an **Author** with a specific last name your SQL query would look like this:
+To model this in SQL, you need an additional table that links an author with the related books (or in other words, a book and its authors).
+Each entry in this table contains a foreign key to the Author table, and a foreign key to the Book table.
+When using JDBC to query for all the **Books** written by an **Author** with a specific last name, the SQL query should look like this:

 ```java
 select Book.id, Author.id, Author.lastName from Book, Author, AuthorBookLink WHERE Author.lastName='AuthorX' AND Author.id = AuthorBookLink.authorId AND AuthorBookLink.bookId = Book.id
 ```

 The main problem with this approach is the execution time.
-The more Books or Authors you have the time to execute the query will grow.
-Using the Space API with the non-embedded model will provide much better performance that will not be affected when having large amount of Books or Authors.
+The more **Books** or **Authors** you have, the greater the time required to execute the query.
+Using the Space API with the non-embedded model provides much better performance, which isn't affected if there are many **Books** or **Authors**.

-Let's compare the JDBC approach to the embedded and non-embedded model:
+We can compare the JDBC approach to the embedded and non-embedded model.

 ### Embedded Model

-With the embedded model the root Space object is the **Author**.
-It has a **Book** collection embedded.
-The representation of these Entities looks like this:
+In the embedded model, the root Space object is the **Author** and it has a **Book** collection embedded.
+The representation of these entities looks like this:

 {{% accordion %}}
 {{% accord title="Java"%}}